axelvaldez/radical-companies/_posts/2024/2024-03-12-Everybody is Good.markdown

  <p>Childish as it may be, it is an attempt to contribute to her community.</p>

 <h1>A Learning Moment</h1>
  <p>Sugar tastes good.
 That sugar is so good that we should have it all the time is childish.
 And by that I mean that it comes from a limited context.
 This is a chance for children to learn and help the child expand her horizons. &lsquo;<em>You like sugar?
 I like sugary things too!
-But, y&lsquo;know, eating sugary things all the time is bad for your teeth and they hurt.</em>&rsquo; &lsquo;<em>No, I do not want my teeth to hurt!
-And I don&lsquo;t want their teeth to hurt.</em>&rsquo;</p>
+But, y&lsquo;know, eating things like that all the time make your teeth hurt.</em>&rdquo; &lsquo;<em>No, I do not want my teeth to hurt!
+And I don&lsquo;t want their teeth to hurt, either.</em>&rsquo;</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>